okta/samples-blazor/web-assembly/okta-hosted-login/README.md

 #### Run the web application from Visual Studio

 If you run this project in Visual Studio it will start the web application on port 44314 using HTTPS.
 You can change this configuration in the `launchSettings.json`.
-Make sure that `okta-blazor-web-assembly-example.Server` is selected as your startup project.

 #### Run the web application from dotnet CLI